ismaelrami/Active-Object-Implementation/README.md

 # Active Object Pattern Implementation
-An implementation of Active Object Pattern to enable asyncronous on java project
+An implementation of Active Object Pattern to enable asyncronicity on java project.

+Test on simple java project to display random genrated numbers on differents displayer using three synchronization methods

 ## Usage